maxadamo/dns-checker/README.md

 ## Preamble

-This application checks the local DNS and optionally Consul DNS and serves the status through a Web page.

 What problems this application tries to solve?
 UDP can't be easily checked.
-I run a check and report it through a HTTP status code.
+This application checks the local DNS and optionally Consul DNS and serves the status through a Web page.

-At the same time my understanding is that LVS does not allow to run multiple instances of the same check.
+I use it in conjunction with LVS and my understanding is that LVS does not allow to run multiple instances of the same check.
 For instance, LVS has a `DNS_CHECK` statement, but in my case I need to run it multiple times, to check either the DNS and Consul DNS.

 This application runs as a daemon on the same machine where the DNS is running and it can be used in conjunction with your UDP load-balancer to check the status of your DNS.